-This article introduces how to increase disk space in Windows Server 2008 R2 without losing data.
-Extend disk space of system C drive with other partition or disk.
+This article introduces how to increase disk space in Windows Server 2008 R2 without losing data, how to increase C: drive disk space and expand disk size of RAID, virtual machine.

 Many types of files are writing into system partition C continuously, it will be full sooner or later.
 Windows 2008 servers have running many years, so most of server administrators encountered this issue.
 In this situation, it costs such a long time to recreate partitions and restore everything from backup.

 With disk partition software, you can increase disk space of C drive from other partitions.
 Shrink any data volume, then part of free unused space will be converted to Unallocated.
 Unallocated space can be moved and combined to system C drive.
 By this method, you can increase C drive disk space in Windows Server 2008 without losing data.
 Operating System, programs, Windows services and anything else keep the same with before.